 JMc: But your average sociolinguist – so someone like Weinreich or Fishman – who might be citing lots of Nazis, maybe their principle would be, don’t say that they’re hypocritical, say rather that they’re apolitical – that the ideas are separate from the politics that they were used to support.

-CH: Well, my theory with Weinreich was that he was trying to protect the discipline, and he did his fieldwork in Switzerland, so he was in the only bit of continental Europe which was still intact in some sense after the war, and I think he was such a straight guy and a high-minded guy that he felt it beneath him to kind of lay into these others.
+CH: Well, my theory with Weinreich was that he was trying to protect the discipline, and he did his fieldwork in Switzerland, so he was in the only bit of continental Europe which was still intact in some sense after the war, and I think he was such a straight and high-minded guy that he felt it beneath him to lay into these others.

 But Max Weinreich, his father, wrote one of the first books on Nazi scholarship and was scathing in a letter quoted by another scholar about Franz Beranek, who was one of the Germans who worked on Yiddish.
-Max Weinreich called him complicit in murder and so on.
+Max Weinreich called him complicit in murder and so on (see Waiser 2018).
 So there is something strange about that.

 As for Fishman, it is possible he was protecting people.
 Or maybe he didn’t know.
-I don’t know whether Weinreich gave him the references.
+I don’t know whether it was Weinreich who gave him the references.
 Fishman certainly knew about Georg Schmidt-Rohr.
 Schmidt-Rohr had a complicated evolution: in 1932 he got into political trouble for seemingly suggesting that language could create Volk, and then he reoriented himself to get past the Nordicist attacks on him.
 But he was no liberal.

-But Fishman gradually stops citing German sources.
+Then Fishman gradually stops citing German sources.
 In a way that’s mapping the end of German dominance in academia after the war, and the rise of the US as the preeminent linguistics power.

 JMc: What a claim to fame, preeminent linguistics power.
 It’s not quite as impressive as being the greatest military power or economic power.